Learning When to Translate for Streaming Speech: Proposed Method:

-The conventional feature extractors (log Mel-filterbank, FBANK) face with reduced performance with insufficient training data~\cite{san2021leveraging}, which is especially the case in speech-to-text translation tasks.
-The FBANK also leads to potential information loss, and may corrupt long-term correlations\cite{pardede2019generalized}.
+\textbf{Acoustic Encoder} The conventional acoustic encoder using FBANK (log-Mel filterbank, FBANK) as feature extractors faces reduced performance with insufficient training data~\cite{san2021leveraging}, which is especially the case in speech-to-text translation tasks.
+The FBANK also leads to potential information loss, and may corrupt long-term correlations~\cite{pardede2019generalized}.

-To tackle such problems, we apply the recently-proposed self-supervised acoustic representation (SSAR) with pre-training \cite{chen2020mam,baevski2020wav2vec} as the feature extractor for \method instead of FBANK.
-SSAR learns the speech representation in a self-supervised fashion, which can alleviate the problem of ST corpus shortage, since SSAR requires only a large amount of unlabeled speech, which is easy to obtain.
-In this paper, we take Wav2Vec2~\cite{baevski2020wav2vec} as an example.
+To tackle such problems, we apply the recently-proposed pre-trained acoustic models~\cite{chen2020mam,baevski2020wav2vec} as the feature extractor for \method.
+Those pre-trained acoustic models learn the speech representation in a self-supervised learning (SSL) way.
+Since pre-trained acoustic models require only a large amount of unlabeled speech, which also alleviates the corpus shortage of ST tasks.
+In this paper, we utilize Wav2Vec2~\cite{baevski2020wav2vec} as our instance.